nchanduka/customapp/README.md

 **NOTES**

-1. Clone the Gir Repo.
+1. Clone the Git Repo.

 2. Make required changes to **generate()** function in the app.py to fit the requirements of the video to be generated.